evertramos/nginx-proxy-automation/.github/README.md

 LETS_ENCRYPT=nginx-letsencrypt

 #
-# Your external IP address
+# Set the IP address of the external access Interface
 #
 IP=0.0.0.0